pingcap/tidb/docs/design/2021-12-08-instance-scope.md

 The mapping system should consider all current instance variable mappings such as `log.enable-slow-log` to `tidb_enable_slow_log`.
 The earlier instance scoped variables proposal has an [example mapping table](https://docs.google.com/document/d/1RuajYAFVsjJCwCBpIYF--9jtgxDZZcz3cbP-iVuLxJI/edit?n=2020-09-15_Design_Doc_for_Instance_Variables#) which can be used as a guideline for how to create new system variable names.

-Because variables can be configured through either an "sysvar name" (under `[instance]`) or a heirachical name, we will need to decide which is the alias versus the actual name (the actual name appears in results like `SELECT * FROM INFORMATION_SCHEMA.CLUSTER_CONFIG`).
+Because variables can be configured through either an "sysvar name" (under `[instance]`) or a hierarchical name, we will need to decide which is the alias versus the actual name (the actual name appears in results like `SELECT * FROM INFORMATION_SCHEMA.CLUSTER_CONFIG`).
 I propose for this stage the original name is still the source of truth, but in refactoring (stage 3) we switch it.

 ### Stage 3: Refactoring